Garden sharing: Europe

 In the UK, Landshare is a high-profile national garden sharing project in England, spearheaded by celebrity chef and TV personality Hugh Fearnley-Whittingstall, in conjunction with public-service broadcaster Channel 4.
 Growers, landowners and volunteers can, at no charge, register their interest in participating in a share in their area.
 There are over 40,000 members.
 Although this is a number that have registered since 2009 when the social enterprise was first publicized widely, since then its activity has decreased.
 Scotland, has only one project, a charity called Edinburgh Garden Partners which has over 60 gardens throughout the city shared by volunteers.
 The charity aims to promote locally grown food and the skills of doing so with supporting older and disabled people who can no longer manage their garden.

+LendandTend Has been running since 2014.
+It offers a service to 'Patch-Match' garden Lenders who may not be able to manage their garden, with garden Tenders, people who wish to have garden space.
+Registration is free and some services to boost Lender or Tender visibility are payable.
+50% of Lend and Tend profits are invested back in to the communities where garden-sharing activity is based.

 In France, Prêter son jardin ("Garden lending") is a garden sharing web site started by a journalist in 2010.